pvictordev/chatzen/README.md

   <img width="200" height="200" src="./src/img/chatzen-icon.png">
 </p>

-# ChatZen - Chat App
+# Chatzen - Chat App

 Chatzen is a modern and user-friendly chat application project.
 It provides a simple and intuitive platform for users to connect and engage in conversations with their friends and colleagues.